boydbloemsma/boydbloemsma.com/README.md

 # Boyd Bloemsma's Personal Website

-This is the codebase for my personal website and blog.
-As a software developer and tinkerer, I love making things and having lots of side projects going.
-This site is where I share my thoughts, projects, and experiences.
+Welcome to the repository for my personal website and blog.
+I'm a developer who enjoys building things and juggling multiple side projects.
+This site serves as my digital home where I share what I'm working on and thinking about.

 ## Simplicity is the Ultimate Sophistication

-This idea permeates through my entire life, including this website.
-At first glance, it's just a simple site - no unnecessary images, animations, forms, or JavaScript.
-This has a reason: my blog scores only 100's on PageSpeed Insights and loads within seconds all over the world.
-This is important to me because that's what I look for in websites - fast access to the information I want.

-But to achieve this simplicity, I had to do some sophisticated things behind the scenes:

-### Technical Features

-- **Markdown to SQLite**: All articles are written in Markdown and parsed once during deployment, then stored in SQLite for extremely fast access
-- **Sitemap Generation**: Automatically generated to improve SEO
-- **OG Image Generation**: Custom OG images for better social media sharing
-- **Analytics**: Using Fathom Analytics to track page views without compromising privacy
-- **Cloudflare CDN**: Aggressive caching for optimal performance worldwide
+This philosophy guides my approach to development.
+My website might look basic at first - clean design, minimal elements, and focused content.
+There's a purpose behind this approach: performance and usability come first.
+The site loads quickly everywhere and gets perfect PageSpeed scores, which matters to me as someone who values getting to information without waiting.

 ## Projects

-Some of my other projects include:
+Here are a couple of things I've built:

 ### Shelveless

-When you start reading books, people will want to lend you books they've enjoyed.
-And once you've acquired a few books yourself, you will want to lend them out to others.
-This is a part of life; humans love to share stories, experiences and joy.
-Shelveless came from this idea - add your friends and keep track of the books you share.
+A platform for book lovers to manage their lending library.
+Born from the challenge of keeping track of borrowed books, Shelveless helps you connect with friends and maintain a record of who's currently enjoying your favorite reads.

 [https://shelveless.com](https://shelveless.com)

 ### localpantry.shop

-A website for artisans to display their products.
-It's a simple way to showcase their products and get more customers.
+A marketplace connecting local artisans with customers.
+This platform gives small-scale producers a simple way to showcase their creations and reach new audiences.

 [https://localpantry.shop](https://localpantry.shop)